nulib-ds/dsgn-106/2-foundations-of-technical-and-professional-communication/2-foundations-of-technical-and-professional-communication-2.md

 2. Locate an instruction manual for a product you may own.
 Analyze it against the characteristics listed in the chapter for good technical writing.
 Submit your analysis in a memo to your instructor.

-This chapter contains material taken from:
+> This section contains material taken from:

 -   [Open Technical Communication](https://alg.manifoldapp.org/projects/open-tc) by Tiffani Reardon, Tamara Powell, Jonathan Arnett, Monique Logan, and Cassandra Race is used under a [CC-BY 4.0 License.](https://creativecommons.org/licenses/by/4.0/)